-Disability Access Services Corbett Center Student Union Room 208 Aaron Salas, Director 575-646-6840 das@nmsu.edu
+Disability Access Services Corbett Center Student Union Room 204 Aaron Salas, Director 575-646-6840 das@nmsu.edu

 New Mexico State University, in compliance with applicable laws and in furtherance of its commitment to fostering an environment that welcomes and embraces diversity, does not discriminate on the basis of age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, retaliation, serious medical condition, sex (including pregnancy), sexual orientation, spousal affiliation, or protected veteran status in its programs and activities, including employment, admissions, and educational programs and activities.
-Inquiries may be directed to:
+You may submit a report online at equity.nmsu.edu.
+If you have an urgent concern, please contact the Office of Institutional Equity at 575-646-3635.